NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Childlike Plant.md

 **Prerequisites** chrysanthemum leshy heritage or peachchild leshy heritage
 * * *
 You're adept at hiding your plantlike features to pass as a human.
 You become trained in Deception (or another skill if you're already trained in Deception).
 You don't require a disguise kit when attempting Deception checks to Impersonate a human.
 In addition, you gain a +4 circumstance bonus to Impersonate checks to pretend that you're a human version of yourself, rather than a leshy.
 This bonus doesn't apply to other checks to Impersonate humans.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*